manveersadhal/linear_regression_project/project_proposal.md

     - Seaborn

 ## MVP Goal
 Scrape at least 1,000 auction pages.
-Show that there is a relationship between the model year of the car and the final auction bid with a scatter plot.
+Show that there is a relationship between one feature and the final auction bid with a scatter plot.

 Brief text will be included to describe findings and preliminary conclusions.